Bsemenii/Bike-rental-shop/README.md

 ---

-Built with ❤️ as part of a university project on barrier-free web design.
+Created as a student project.
+Feel free to explore and improve it!